Seeed-Studio/wiki-documents/docs/Contribution/Contributors/Deploy_Page_Locally/Deploy_Page_Locally.md

 ### 4. Install Yarn

-Use the followling command to install Yarn.
+Open the "Visual Studio Code" and use the followling command to install Yarn.

 ```
 npm install --global yarn